 Before the internet, if you wanted to buy something, you had to physically take your butt to a store or multiple stores if you couldn’t find what you were looking for at the first one.
 Your purchasing choices were in person, over the phone, or through mail order.

 Most companies put together catalogs that they sent you in the mail.
 A lot of them still do though they’re mostly just used as ads now.
 You could browse through, fill out the order form, and mail it with a check, money order or credit card number.
 Sometime later, you’d get what you ordered in the mail.
-It certainly wasn’t as fast as Amazon.
+It certainly wasn’t as fast as ordering online today.

 As a child before the internet, I got suckered into buying Sea Monkeys, which was an ad in the back of practically every comic book.